Siirry suoraan sisältöön

 Toteutustapa ja opetusmenetelmät

-The compulsory coursework includes online quizzes and other activities, as well as a learning project: writing a short academic paper.
-To complete the learning project, students work in pairs or groups of three, brainstorm and decide on a paper topic, draft a paper outline, and write a 5- to 7-page academic paper on the topic.
-After having written their first draft, the students upload the draft to a plagiarism detector tool (Turnitin) on the course page, as well as submit the draft to a Moodle discussion forum to give and receive peer feedback.
-After receiving peer feedback, the students edit their first draft and write the final version of the paper.
+Compulsory coursework includes online quizzes, other activities, and a learning project: writing a short academic paper.
+To complete the paper, students work in pairs or small teams, brainstorm and decide on a paper topic, draft a paper outline, write a 5- to 7-page academic paper on the topic, and provide peer feedback on another team's paper.
+After writing the first draft, students upload it to a plagiarism detection tool (Turnitin) on the course page and submit the draft to their peers for feedback.
+The instructor organizes online Zoom meetings for peer feedback seminar sessions.
+After receiving peer feedback, students edit their draft and submit the final version of their paper for instructor feedback.

-The course is mainly for LUT students, but LAB students are also welcome to enroll and will be accepted if there are free seats.
+The course is primarily for LUT students, but LAB students are also welcome to join and will be accepted if there are free seats.

 Ajoitus ja läsnäolo